royhcj/IORequestable/README.md

 }
 ```

 That's it!
-You have just created an API.
-Let's give it a try.
+You have just created an executable API.
+Let's run it and give it a try.

 ### Execute an API